What’s in a name? The story of Revelstoke’s Mt. Begbie - Salmon Arm Observer

 When settlers first arrived in the Revelstoke, new names were given to the landscape.
 Most of them to honour someone somewhere else.

 Revelstoke Mountain Resort sits on Mt.
-Mackenzie, which is named after the second Prime Minister of Canada Alexander Mackenzie.
+Mackenzie, which is named after Canada’s second prime minister Alexander Mackenzie.
 The Revelstoke museum has no record of him ever visiting Revelstoke.

 According to John Lutz, professor of Indigenous settler relations at the University of Victoria, Indigenous peoples’ naming practices were vastly different from those of colonial settlers.